 No-Knead Rolls with Honey Butter — These soft, light, fluffy yeast dinner rolls are so easy to make!
 They’re practically work-free because there’s no-kneading involved.

-Easiest No-Knead Yeast Rolls Recipe
+Easiest No-Knead Bread Rolls Recipe

 This quick dinner roll recipe is perfect for anyone who’s never worked with yeast because it’s almost impossible to screw up.
 If you can dump ingredients in a bowl and stir, you can make these.

 I like to brush the tops with honey butter before baking and it makes them even more irresistible.
 Schmear the extra honey butter on after they’ve baked as you’re devouring them.
 So good.